6.2. Lesson: Feature Topology¶

 6.2.7.
 Try Yourself Tool: Split Features¶

-We will use the tool to split a corner from the Bontebok National Park.
+We will use the tool to split a corner from a polygon.

-Select the Split Features tool and click on a vertex to begin drawing a line.
-Click the vertex on the opposite side of the corner you wish to split and right-click to complete the line:
+Click a vertex on the “opposite” side of the polygon you wish to split and right-click to complete the line:

 6.2.8.
 Try Yourself Tool: Merge Features¶

-Now we will re-join the feature you just created to the original polygon:
+Now we will re-join the feature you just split out to the remaining part of the polygon:

 Note the differences.